innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Upload from Data to GraphDB
+## Upload from Data to Graph Database

-Upload data (rather than a file) and automatically import the data into a GraphDB repository and context (graph) is optional paramters:
+Upload data (rather than a file) and automatically import the data into a Graph Database repository and context (graph) is optional paramters:

 ```javascript
 fsPromises